camilledtr/camilledtr/README.md

 - 👋 Hi, I’m Camille Durthaller-Renard
-- 👀 I’m interested in Web development, especially front-end development
+- 👀 I’m interested in Web and mobile development, both front and back-end
-- 🌱 I’m currently learning how to use web servers like Apache
+- 🌱 I’m currently working on a React Native mobile app for an international client
-- 💞️ I’m looking to collaborate on harmonious website designs
+- 💞️ I’m looking to collaborate on meaningful and creative projects
 - 📫 Contact me : camilledr10@gmail.com